-Option Name Description Return only similar firm names This option applies to the U.K. only.
-Specifies whether to return firm names only when the input firm name is similar to the firm name in the geocoding database.
-For example, if the input firm name is "Pitney Bowes" but the geocoding database returns "Pitney Bowes Software, Inc.", these two firm names are not similar.
-In most cases the input firm name must match the firm name in the database exactly.
-Some differences in abbreviations are considered similar enough to result in the firm name being returned.
+optionName Description ReturnOnlySimilarFirmNames Specifies the firm I "Pitney E these two son applies to the U.K. only.
+Is whether to return firm names only when the input firm name is similar to name in the geocoding database.
+For example, if the input firm name is Bowes" but the geocoding database returns "Pitney Bowes Software, Inc.", or firm names are not similar.
+In most cases the input firm name must match name in the database exactly.
+Some differences in abbreviations are red similar enough to result in the firm name being returned.
+Yes, return only firm names that are similar to the input firm name.
+No, return firm names regardless of whether they are close to the input firm name.
+Default.